MwTLaura/Laura-Portfolio/Laura-Portfolio/About_Me/Professional_Statement.md

 - **Develop scalable system architectures** grounded in both user needs and enterprise constraints.
 - **Drive operational efficiency** by identifying automation and optimization opportunities across teams.

-I am actively seeking **internships and full-time opportunities** in **Product Management, Business Analysis, Solutions Architecture, and Project Management**, where I can contribute to building impactful solutions, leading strategic initiatives, and growing as a technical business leader.
+I am actively seeking **internships and full-time opportunities** in **Product Management, Business Analysis, Solutions Architecture, Solutions Engineering, Digital Transformation and Project Management**, where I can contribute to building impactful solutions, leading strategic initiatives, and growing as a technical business leader.